Verlos/engage-ios-docs/index.md

     // message - error message
     // permission- true/false
-    // other wise your scan is started manager.onBeaconCamped = { beacon, location in
+    // other wise your scan is started engage.onBeaconCamped = { beacon, location in
         // called on beacon detection
     }
     engage.onBeaconExit = { beacon, location in